Bathalapalli-SaiRangaPavan/Netflix-Clone-Assignment/README.md

    - Build the Docker image for your application.
    - Push the Docker image to DockerHub.
    - Deploy the Docker image on the instance using Docker.

+### Step 11: To ensure high availability, scalability, and fault tolerance for our application, we utilize Kubernetes.
+   - Deploy the Docker image to kubernetes

-### Step 11: Access the Netflix App on the Browser
+### Step 12: Access the Netflix App on the Browser
    - Open a web browser and navigate to the deployed Netflix clone application.